 The dirt didn’t leak out the door at all, so my plan worked!
 There’s something appealing about seeing the dirt through glass, isn’t there?
 Usually terrariums are a winter thing indoors, but it’s kind of fun to recreate the look for the summer on the porch!
 The glass will probably make this container hot, but I think that will make the succulents happy;)

-Some dollar store stones were the finishing touch to cover the soil on the top.
-I fully intended to add the cover of the lantern and gave it a brush of outdoor poly to seal in the peeling finish.
+Some small stones were the finishing touch to cover the soil on the top.
+I fully intended to add the cover of the lantern and gave it a brush of outdoor poly ( I use THIS type for my outdoor projects) to seal in the peeling finish.
 But once I placed it on the top, I realized it just wasn’t going to work; the plants would be too high.
 At first I was mad I made the dirt so deep, but then my repurposing juices kicked in and decided the lid needed a new life, too!